JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-02-25-CoralHistology.md

 To see expanded decalcification protocol, go [here](https://github.com/chloe-gilligan/Gilligan_Putnam_Lab_Notebook/blob/master/_posts/2021-06-14-Decalcification.md).

-##### 11) Once decalcification is complete, store tissue in falcon tube in 20% Z-fix.
+##### 11) Once decalcification is complete, cut out 1-3 polyps and put them into individual, pre-labelled 1.5 mL tubes.

-Once the coral is fully decalcified, put one piece of decalcified tissue in a 15 mL falcon tube to send to Pacific Pathology.
-Put the other piece in a 15/50 mL falcon tube and store in fridge as backup.
-Parafilm the top of all tubes.
+Once the coral is fully decalcified, pour off any excess HCl and put the tissue on a plastic petri dish.
+Using a scalpel, dissect out 3 individual polyps.
+Put them into the 1.5mL tubes and add 20% Z-fix to the tube.
+Close the tube and parafilm the top.
+Put the rest of the decalcified tissue in a pre-labelled 15 mL tube, and store all tubes in fridge.

-If necessary, examine the now-decalcified coral tissue under a dissecting microscope.
+If the coral polyps are very small, dissect polyps under the dissecting microscope.
 To see the dissecting microscope protocol, go [here](https://github.com/chloe-gilligan/Gilligan_Putnam_Lab_Notebook/blob/master/_posts/2021-06-24-Dissecting-Microscope.md).

 ##### 12) Ship tissue to histology laboratory.

 For the GSO Astrangia project, we used [Pacific Pathology](https://pacificpathology.com) for our histology needs.
 We requested serial section slides in H+E (Hemotoxylin and eosin stain).

+If shipping 1.5 mL tubes: To prep samples for shipping, make sure the tops of 1.5 mL falcon tubes w/ samples are parafilmed.
+Put the freezer box with the 1.5 mL tubes in a ziplock bag and stuff it with paper towels and/or kim wipes.
+Close the ziplock and double and/or triple bag it using ziplock bags.

-To prep samples for shipping, make sure the tops of 15 mL falcon tubes w/ samples are parafilmed.
+If shipping 15 mL tubes: To prep samples for shipping, make sure the tops of 15 mL falcon tubes w/ samples are parafilmed.
 Wrap a kim wipe around the falcon tube, place it in small vacuum bag, and seal the bag with a heat sealer.
 Put all bagged samples in a 1-gallon ziploc bag with paper towels; don't overfill the bag, make sure the bag can still be closed.

-Make and print a list of sample IDs.
-To ship, put the ziploc bag and the printed sample ID list in a box, tape a shipping label on it, and put it on the shelf in the downstairs loading dock reserved for outgoing deliveries.
-Talk to Hollie about shipping label info.
+Print out sheet of info about the request and URI contacts for PP and include it in the box.
+To ship, put the ziploc bag(s) and the printed info sheet in a box, stuff it with paper towels, and tape shut.
+Find the weight and dimensions of the box (will be needed for shipping).
+Using the UPS/FedEx website, print out a shipping label and tape it on the box; ask Hollie or other lab member how to create shipping label.
+Once the box is ready, put it on the shelf in the downstairs loading dock reserved for outgoing deliveries.

 ###### Pacific Pathology contact information: Pacific Pathology Inc., 9292 Chesapeake Drive, Suite 100, San Diego, CA 92123; (858) 576-9630; research@pacificpathology.com